Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Recursive formula of the Wilson transformation

 Subsequent values are calculated as where $\epsilon_n$ is the on-site energy amplitude of the $n^\text{th}$ site of the Wilson chain and $t_n$ is the hopping amplitude between the $n^\text{th}$ and $(n+1)^\text{th}$ chain site, cf. Eq.~\eqref{eq: hamiltonian AIM wilson chain}.
+In this work, we consider an energy-dependent hybridization function $\Gamma(\epsilon) = const.$.
+With this assumption, at zero magnetic field $B=0$ the energy and hopping coefficients of thw Wilson chain result

+For a finite magnetic field $B\neq 0$, the bath energy band becomes $\left[-\mathcal{D}+B,\mathcal{D}+B\right]$ ($\left[-\mathcal{D}-B,\mathcal{D}-B\right]$) for spin-up (spin-down) electrons.
+Consequently, the discretization intervals $x_n$ and the integral limits in Eqs.~\eqref{Eq: NRG Bulla coefficients} must be adapted to this asymmetric band structure, splitting negative and positive energies around zero.
+With these modifications, one obtains $\epsilon_0^{\sigma} = \sgn(\sigma) B$ as in Eq.~\eqref{eq: wilson transformation e0}.
+The remaining coefficients follow from the usual recursive construction applied separately to each spin species, yielding a Hamiltonian with $\sigma$-dependent parameters $\epsilon_n^\sigma$ and $t_n^\sigma$.